 Q. What is the difference between Papers and Posters?

 Papers and posters should be submitted using the SIGCHI Proceedings Format.
 The LaTeX template can be directly downloaded here.
 The Microsoft Word template can be directly downloaded here.
 Please make sure that you're not using the CHI Extended Abstracts format, which looks completely different from the other ACM two column formats.
 References do not count towards page limits for papers or posters.
 However, figures, appendices, abstracts, tables, etc. all do.
 Submissions that exceed these limits will be rejected without consideration.
 There will be no exceptions to this rule.

-Q. What is ICTD’s policy regarding anonymity?
+Q. What are ICTD’s policies regarding anonymity and conflicts?

-A. Papers and posters will both be blind-reviewed.
+Papers and posters will both be blind-reviewed.
 To ensure that their work is reviewed fairly, authors should remove their and their institutions’ identities from the paper, including the title, header, and metadata.
 Acknowledgement sections are better left blank during the review process.
 Citations to relevant previous work by the authors should be included, however, and cited in a way that obscures the authors’ relationship to it, so that reviewers can ensure that prior research has been taken into account in the current work.
 We reserve the right to auto-reject paper and poster submissions that are not anonymized appropriately.
 Also, during the submission process, authors should mark conflicts with any program committee members who they have collaborated with in any capacity over the last two years.

-Q. What are reviewers of papers looking for?
+Q. What are reviewers looking for?

-A. ICTD Papers will be assessed based on relevance to ICTD, novelty, methodological rigor, soundness of analysis, and clarity of presentation.
+ICTD Papers will be assessed based on relevance to ICTD, novelty, methodological rigor, richness of contribution, and clarity of presentation.
 Acceptance rates have generally been 20-25% for this track in past conferences.
 The conference reserves the right to desk reject submissions that are obviously not viable research papers.
 ICTD Posters will be assessed based on relevance to ICTD, evidence that the work being described is taking a promising direction that could result in a finished research product of high quality, and clarity of presentation.
 Posters may be viewed as "Works in Progress".
 Works in Progress that are further along will not be rejected on this count!

 Still have questions?